 Question Management response How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
 See preceding response.
 Concerns about fraud can be raised via management, internal audit and formally via the whistle blowing policy.
 All staff are made aware of anti-fraud and corruption procedures and signposted to these.
-Concerns from whistle blowing and anonymous sources have been reported to internal audit, as detailed in the 6 monthly summary reports to Audit Committee on unplanned work.
+Any concerns from whistle blowing and anonymous sources are reported to internal audit, as detailed in the 6 monthly summary reports to Audit Committee on unplanned work.
 Significant matters are brought to the attention of the Audit Committee as soon as possible to give assurance that appropriate remedial action has or is being undertaken.
-An example of this is the HR Investigation Report and its follow up.
-The most significant issue reported has related to allegations arising in SCI which has been subject to investigation.
 Are you aware of any related party See preceding responses. relationships or transactions that could give rise to risks of fraud?
 Any related party relationships or transactions that could give rise to the risk of fraud are detailed in the 6 monthly summary reports to Audit Committee of unplanned audit work and the Head of Internal Audit's Annual Report on the Overall Adequacies of the Internal Control Environment.
-Such matters are also shared by Internal Audit with the External Auditor as arising.
-Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2013?
+Such matters are also shared by Internal Audit with the External Auditor as they arise.
+Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2014?
 Any instances of actual, suspected or alleged fraud either within the Council as a whole or within specific departments are detailed in the 6 monthly summary reports to Audit Committee of unplanned audit work.
 Such matters are shared by Internal Audit with the External Auditor as they arise.